-Applying Texas law, the Court of Appeals of Texas has held that a lawsuit alleging similar wrongful acts that were the subject of an earlier-filed suit related back even though the conduct at issue in the second action all occurred after the first action had settled.
+Applying Texas law, the Texas Court of Appeals has held that a lawsuit alleging similar wrongful acts that were the subject of an earlier-filed suit related back even though all of the conduct at issue in the second action occurred after the first action had settled.
 Reeves County v.
-Houston Casualty Co., No. 08-09-256-cv, S.W.3d , 2011 WL 4062479 (Tex App.
+Houston Cas.
+Co., 2011 WL 4062479 (Tex App.
 Sept.
 14, 2011).

-The underlying action involved a suit against a county, which was insured under a claims-made nonprofit organization liability policy issued for the period of December 1, 2004 to December 1, 2005.
-The claimant previously had brought suit against the county in 2001, alleging that the county had violated his civil rights, including his constitutionally protected right to free speech, and interfered with his ability to operate as a bail bondsman in doing so.
+The underlying action involved a suit against a county, which was insured under a claims-made non-profit organization liability policy issued for the period of December 1, 2004 to December 1, 2005.
+The claimant previously had brought suit against the county in 2001 alleging that the county had violated his civil rights, including his constitutionally protected right to free speech, and interfered with his ability to operate as a bail bondsman in doing so.
 The suit settled in 2002.

 Three years later, during the period of the policy at issue, the bail bondsman again brought suit against the county alleging that the county continued to interfere with his business in retaliation for the bail bondsman's exercise of his constitutional rights.
-The county tendered the claim to the insurer, which denied coverage on the grounds that second action related back to the first action such that the second action did not constitute a claim made during the policy period.
+The county tendered the claim to the insurer, which denied coverage on the grounds that the second action related back to the first action such that the second action did not constitute a claim made during the policy period.
 In support of this position, the insurer relied on the policy's interrelated actions provision, which stated: "A Claim or Claims by one or more claimants made against one or more Insureds which arise out of the same Wrongful Act or interrelated Wrongful Acts shall be deemed to be a single Claim and shall be deemed to have been made when the first of such Claims is made.
-Any interrelated Wrongful Acts shall be deemed to have been committed when the
+Any interrelated Wrongful Acts shall be deemed to have been committed when the first of any such Wrongful Acts was committed."